Male Facelift Surgery London & UK

 Laser skin resurfacing - we offer both fractional and full field erbium laser to get rid of lines and wrinkles.
 Laser resurfacing is excellent for eliminating pigmentation, acne scars or surgical scars.
 Laser skin resurfacing perfectly complements the results of facelift surgery to achieve enhanced youthfulness.

-Botulinum toxin type A - muscle relaxing injections can be used to smooth and soften existing wrinkles and help to prevent the formation of new lines.
+Anti wrinkle injections - muscle relaxing injections can be used to smooth and soften existing wrinkles and help to prevent the formation of new lines.
 Men commonly complain of under-eye bags and precise injections of wrinkle relaxing injections can help to get rid of bags under the eyes.

 Dermal fillers - dermal fillers are composed of hyaluronic acid and are excellent for the restoration of volume loss in the face as a result of the ageing process.
 Men generally require more viscous types of filler due to the thicker skin and more dense bone structure.
 Dermal filler for men is excellent for getting rid of hollow areas beneath the lower eyelids and nasolabial folds which are the lines which extend from the nose to the corners of the mouth.